2022 FIBA U15 South American Championship

-The 2022 FIBA U15 South American Championship was the 29th edition of the South American basketball championship for men's under-15 national teams.
+The 2022 FIBA U15 South American Championship was the 29th edition of the South American basketball championship for under-15 men's national teams.
 The tournament was played at Estadio Obras Sanitarias in Buenos Aires, Argentina, from 16 to 20 November 2022.

 First round

 In the first round, the teams were drawn into two groups of four.
 The first two teams from each group advanced to the semifinals; the third and fourth teams advanced to the 5th–8th place playoffs.

 All times are local (Argentina Time – UTC-3).